 For information on the types of financial aid available, eligibility for financial aid, student loans, federal work-study and student loan repayment, please see the Frequently Asked Questions Regarding Financial Aid.

-Mercer awards over three million dollars in scholarships every year to students whose academic record, LSAT scores, and personal achievements demonstrate the potential for outstanding performance in the study of law.
+Mercer awards merit scholarships to students whose academic record, LSAT scores, and personal achievements demonstrate the potential for outstanding performance in the study of law.
 We also encourage students to seek and apply for outside scholarships and awards.
 Opportunities for scholarships and awards from sources other than Mercer are posted here: Outside Scholarships and Writing Opportunities.

 Applying for Financial Aid